leylabmpi/Struo2/README.md

 * By default `mmseqs search` is used for annotation instead of `DIAMOND blastp`
   * `mmseqs search` can be a bit faster and more sensitive than DIAMOND
     * see [Steinegger and Soeding 2017](https://www.nature.com/articles/nbt.3988)
-* Metadata is saved for each gene in the database (e.g., taxonomy)
+* Metadata is saved for each gene in the database (e.g., gene taxonomy)
 * Each database can be updated incrementally
   * Intermediate files are saved for faster database reconstruction
-  * For the databse of all genes, `mmseqs clusterupdate` is used to add to the existing cluster database.
+  * For the database of all genes, `mmseqs clusterupdate` is used to add to the existing cluster database instead of re-clustering all sequences.
-  * For humann3, only clusters lacking an annotation (to UniRef by default) are queried, which can save a great deal of time.
+  * For HUMAnN3, only clusters lacking an annotation (to UniRef by default) are queried, which can save a great deal of time.
+* Users can provide genes via either:
+  * A set of genomes fasta files (genes called by prodigal)
+  * A set of gene sequences (eg., produced by [PLASS](https://github.com/soedinglab/plass))
+    * If only amino-acid genes provided, the sequences can be rev-translated or skipped
+    * If only nucleotide genes provided, the sequences can be translated or skipped

 # Pre-built custom databases